First Retirement Annuity Payment

 JRS processes your first annuity payment after receiving your pension application and other required information.
 We make every effort to process your first annuity payment as soon as possible, but the normal processing time can range from six to eight weeks following your last day of service.
 Processing time for members who have reciprocal service in another retirement system may take longer since JRS must receive information from the other systems to process the claim.

 The Comptroller’s Office will mail your first annuity payment directly to your home.
 You will also receive a pension approval letter containing important information about your retirement annuity and a fact sheet explaining the taxation of your annuity.

 Future Retirement Annuity Payments

-Future annuity payments are mailed on the 19th of each month, unless the 19th is on a weekend or holiday, when they are mailed on the last working day before the 19th.
-If your payment is mailed directly to your home, allow 14 business days for delivery.
+Future annuity payments are issued on the 19th of each month, unless the 19th is on a weekend or holiday.
+In this case, they are mailed or deposited on the last working day before the 19th.

 Taxation of Your Retirement Annuity

 Judges’ Retirement System benefits are exempt from Illinois income tax but are subject to federal tax.
 When you initially apply for benefits, a W-4P federal withholding form is part of your retirement packet.

 The W-4P form lets you designate the amount of taxes withheld from your annuity or opt out of having taxes withheld.
 If the W-4P form is not completed, taxes will be withheld using the filing status of married with three exemptions.
 You can change your withholding at any time by submitting a revised W-4P form to JRS.
 The form is available under the Forms link on the JRS website and in your online Member Services account.